ethereum/EIPs/EIPS/eip-XXX-decentralize-EIP-workflow.md

 EIPs are not only about changes in ethereum protocol any more.
 Only few of EIPs require community consensus.
 Many of EIPs do not appeal to _CoreDev_ and do not need to be reviewed by whole community before being implemented.
 Most of new EIPs are targeting some specific ethereum sub-community and not the whole ethereum community or only _CoreDev's_.

-Now EIP is in effect [u] an unique identifier and a vehicle to collect enough community attention[/u] for review.
-This core change in the meaning of an EIP is cause for a change in the classification process.
+**Now EIP is in effect an unique identifier and a vehicle to collect enough community attention for review.
+This core change in the meaning of an EIP is cause for a change in the classification process.**

 Current EIP reviewing process has some problems: